emreyontucu/emre_yontucu_dsa210_project/README.md

 ## Data Source:
   The data was retrieved from Ticket Restaurant application and exported in Excel format.
+  This Excel table shows the:
+  Restaurant name
+  Transaction name
-  This Excel table shows the restaurant name, transaction name, transaction amount and remaining card balance.
+  Transaction amount and remaining card balance.
 So that datas can be compared to each other.

 ## Analysis:
   Expenditure Trends by Periods: Comparing the spending amount between summer and school periods.
 Visualizing this patterns with line and bar charts.